Good nutrition during pregnancy is critically important

 Salmon and shellfish are excellent healthy choices during pregnancy, but some types of seafood put you and your baby at risk.
 Albacore tuna has moderately low levels of mercury.
 You should limit your consumption to less than 6oz per week.
 Fish with high mercury content, like swordfish, mackerel, tilefish, and shark, should be avoided altogether.

-Raw fish, such as that found in sushi, and other undercooked (seared or smoked) fish, can increase your risk of food poisoning, which can be harmful to you and the baby.
+Raw fish, such as those found in sushi, and other undercooked (seared or smoked) fish, can increase your risk of food poisoning, which can be harmful to you and the baby.
 You should avoid these foods while pregnant.

 Unpasteurized milk and cheese